Oisin Smyth

-Oisin Smyth (born 5 May 2000) is a Northern Irish professional footballer who plays as a midfielder for Partick Thistle, on loan from club St Mirren.
+Oisin Smyth (born 5 May 2000) is a Northern Irish professional footballer who plays as a midfielder for Scottish Championship club Partick Thistle.

 Early and personal life

-Smyth is from Derrymacash.
+Smyth is from Derrytrasna.
 His father Liam was also a footballer, active in the Irish League.
 His uncle Pat McGibbon was a Northern Ireland international.

 Club career

 Smyth began his career with Dungannon Swifts at the age of 12, making his senior debut in October 2018.
 He became club captain for the 2021–22 season.

+Oxford United

 In January 2022, Smyth signed for League One club Oxford United having been linked with a move away from Dungannon Swifts the previous month.
 On 5 January 2023, Smyth joined National League club Solihull Moors on an initial one-month loan deal.
 He played three times for Solihull Moors before returning to his parent club.

 His first goal for Oxford United, and his first in English football, was a 30-yard winner in a 2–1 away victory over Charlton Athletic on 1 January 2024.